commerce-docs/jitnotes/README.md

     ```
 5. Run `yarn start`.

-This will generate a new CHANGELOG.md file in the project's root as well as print the output in the console.
+This will generate a new CHANGELOG.md file in the project's root.